 Interactive Map of Special Censuses (2010-2020)

 Fifty-four incorporated municipalities in Tennessee conducted a special census since the 2010 decennial census data were released in 2011.
-These include partials counts of newly annexed areas and complete city-wide counts.
+These include partial counts of newly annexed areas and complete city-wide counts.
 No counties completed a special census since 2010.

 After launching the map, click on a city or town to see its 2010 population, special censuses and 2020 certified population.